FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The autonomous system will publish vehicle setpoints and the ROS bridge will listen for those messages.
 Static transforms between sensors also are being published for usage by the autonomous system.

+### ROS msgs

+The ROS bridge of this simulator had to make use of several custom msgs (for control commands, the groundtruth track, etc).
+These messages are defined in a ROS package called `fs_msgs` which is located in a separate, light [repository](https://github.com/FS-Online/fs_msgs).
+To implement publishers and subscibers for these messages types in your autonomous pipeline, you will have to add the `fs_msgs` repository as a submodule in your codebase (inside de `src` directory of an existing **catkin workspace** as done in this repository) or clone it and build it somewhere else in your system.

 ### Topics

 The AS can subscribe to the following sensor topics: